abdelrhmanmousa/Healthcare-Data-Analytics-Pipeline/README.md

 │       └── length_of_stay.sql
 ├── assets/
 │   └── pipeline_architecture.png
-|── ETL Pipeline User Manual.pdf  # User Manual for the  project Here you will find any information you need.
+|── User_Manual.md  # User Manual for the  project Here you will find any information you need.
 └── README.md ``` <pre>